-Something needs fixing, connecting, making, or breaking in an interesting way?
-Steve is here to help you five days a week.
+Something needs fixing, connecting, making, or breaking in an interesting way? – he is here to help you.

 “The real fun starts when you step outside your comfort zone.”

-Stephen has years of experience as a lecturer – his bootcamps in the first year of your studies are an intense and fun introduction to your career as an artist and filmmaker e.g.:
+Stephen has years of experience as a lecturer – his bootcamps in the first year of your studies are an intense and fun introduction to your career as an artist and filmmaker.